Image Captioning via Compact Bidirectional Architecture: Approach

 \subsubsection{Image Features Encoder.}

 The encoder, which is basically the same as the Transformer encoder~\cite{vaswani2017attention}, takes the image region features as inputs and outputs the contextual region features.
 It consists of a stack of $L$ identical layers.
 Each layer has two sublayers.
 The first is a multi-head self-attention sublayer and the second is a position-wise feed-forward sublayer.
 Both sublayers are followed by residual connection~\cite{he2016deep} and layer normalization~\cite{ba2016layer} operations for stable training.
-Multi-head self-attention builds on the scaled dot-product attention, which operates on a query Q, key K and value V as:

-where $d_k$ is the dimension of the key.
+Multi-head self-attention builds on the scaled dot-product attention, which operates on a query Q, key K and value V as: where $d_k$ is the dimension of the key.
 Multi-head self-attention firstly projects the queries, keys and values $h$ times with different learned linear projections and then computes scaled dot-product attention for each one.
-After that, it concatenates the results and projects them with another learned linear projection:
+After that, it concatenates the results and projects them with another learned linear projection: where $W_i^Q, W_i^K \in \mathbb{R}^{d_{model}\times d_k}$, $W_i^V \in \mathbb{R}^{d_{model}\times d_v}$ and $W^O \in \mathbb{R}^{hd_v \times d_{model}}$ .
+The self-attention in the encoder performs attention over itself, i.e., ($Q=K=V$), which is the image region features in the first layer.
+After a multi-head self-attention sublayer, the position-wise feed-forward sublayer~(FFN) is applied to each position separately and identically: where $W_1\in \mathbb{R}^{d_{model}\times d_{ff}}$, $W_2\in \mathbb{R}^{d_{ff}\times d_{model}}$, $b_1\in \mathbb{R}^{d_{ff}}$ and $b_2\in\mathbb{R}^{d_{model}}$ are learnable parameter matrices.